dabapps/django-readers/docs/explanation.md

 age_pair = (qs.include_fields("birth_year"), produce_age)
 ```

 `django-readers` includes [some useful functions that create pairs](reference/pairs.md).
-These attempt to generate the most efficient queries they can, which means loading only those database fields which are required to produce the value or values required:
+These attempt to generate the most efficient queries they can, which means loading only those database fields required to produce the value or values:

 ```python
 from django_readers import pairs